fbpx

 1.1.4 At its sole discretion, m-hance shall make available such Updates for the applicable software as m-hance sees fit and, for the avoidance of doubt, nothing in this Service Contract shall oblige m-hance to make any specific Update to the applicable software; and

-1.3 m-hance shall have no obligation to provide the Support Services where errors arise from:
+1.3 m-hance shall have no obligation to provide the Support Services to the extent that errors arise as a result of:

-1.3.3 any breach of the Customer’s obligations under this Service Contract howsoever arising; and/or
+1.3.3 any breach of the Customer’s obligations under this Contract.